Melbourne Law School: History

 There was no organised legal education in Australia until the start of lectures at Melbourne Law School in 1857.
 Prior to this, the majority of common-law lawyers had never attended university.
 A small proportion of people in the United States, England and her colonies, including Australia at the time, chose to study law in college before entering the legal profession.
 Like many of its peers, the University of Melbourne did not teach law at its inception in 1855, although by the second year of teaching enrolments at the institution were so low that teaching in the fields of law and medicine was suggested in order to attract students.
 Compared to sciences that needed expensive equipment, law could be taught more affordably and draw in a useful number of students.

-New admission roles created by the Supreme Court of Victoria gave prospective lawyers the choice between completing an exam administered by the Court, or completing a course of study at Melbourne Law School, with the thirty-three law students of 1857 more than doubling total enrolments at the University.
+New admission roles created by the Supreme Court of Victoria gave prospective lawyers the choice between completing an exam administered by the Court, or completing a course of study at Melbourne Law School, with the thirty-three law students of 1857 more than doubling total enrolments at the university.

-Richard Clarke Sewell was the first appointed lecturer in Law.
-Sewell was educated and qualified, however was eventually found to be unsuitable for the role to which he was appointed.
+Richard Clarke Sewell was the first appointed lecturer in law.
+Sewell was educated and qualified; however, he was eventually found to be unsuitable for the role to which he was appointed.
 Born in England, Sewell had twelve siblings.
 His father was a solicitor.
 Sewell was educated at Winchester and then Oxford University, becoming a fellow of Magdalen College and graduating with a doctorate in civil law.
 He came to Victoria in 1855, although his reason for doing so is unclear.
-He was admitted to the Victorian bar where he practiced criminal law.
+He was admitted to the Victorian bar, where he practiced criminal law.
 After Sewell was hired, the new course's outline was finalised, and he may have shared part of the design credit.
 The course started with an encyclopaedic introduction and was split into terms and years rather than subjects.
 Sewell struggled with the commitments of teaching, with his initial lectures bland and poorly received by students.
 Attendance started to fall, and Sewell resigned.

 The first students studied for a certificate that, with practical training, qualified them for admission to legal practice.
 In 1860 they were given the additional option of studying for a degree.

 Melbourne Law School was expanded and reorganised in 1873, becoming the Faculty of Law.
-In 1873, William Hearn was appointed as the first Dean of Melbourne Law School, lecturing in subjects such as constitutional law.
+In 1873, William Hearn was appointed as the first dean of Melbourne Law School, lecturing in subjects such as constitutional law.
 Hearn would go on to be elected to the Victorian Legislative Council for Central Province.